CFWP/ConventionTalk/README.md

 ## A Terse Explanation to the Slides
 The slides were used to shortly present my dissertation research.
-This dissertation (Peeters, 2012) received the 2015 Anne Anastasi Distinguished Dissertation Award
+This dissertation (Peeters, 2012) received the 2015 Anne Anastasi Distinguished Dissertation Award.
+Below a terse explanation to each slide, giving an idea of the storyline as used in the presentation.

 1. Titlepage
 2. The shortest possible summary of the dissertation: Its a layer-cake (also see Slide 8).